-A new report from real estate services provider Zillow found that while Florida is not the worst state for negative equity, Florida’s borrowers have disproportionately high delinquency rates on their loans.
+A new report from real estate services provider Zillow found that while Florida is not the worst state for negative equity.
+In fact, Florida’s borrowers have disproportionately high delinquency rates on their loans.
 In Miami-Ft.
 Lauderdale, 43.7% of borrowers are underwater, while 24.9% of them have missed at least three months of payments.
 In Tampa, where 46.6% are underwater, 17.6% haven’t made payments for three months.
-In Orlando, it’s 51.9% underwater and 18.2% delinquent.
+In Orlando, it’s 51.9% underwater and delinquency is up to 18.2%.

-However, in Phoenix, where 51.6% of borrowers are underwater, only 8% are seriously delinquent, or Atlanta, where 54.4% are underwater, but only 7.8% are seriously delinquent.
-Even Las Vegas, where 68.5% of borrowers owe more than their home is worth, only 13.6% are 90-days delinquent.
+However, in Phoenix, where 51.6% of borrowers are underwater; only 8% are seriously delinquent.
+Or, in Atlanta, where 54.4% are underwater, but only 7.8% are seriously delinquent.
+Even in Las Vegas, where 68.5% of borrowers owe more than their home is worth, only 13.6% are 90-days delinquent.

 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.